ARM-software/tracetooltests/README.md

 uint64_t objectHandle, VkLayerObjectPropertyTRACETOOLTEST valueType) which can request layer internal information from the layer supporting this extension.

-VK_TRACETOOLTEST_buffer_device_address_marking - defines three new pNext structs that can be used to mark where buffer device addresses are.
+VK_TRACETOOLTEST_memory_markup - defines ways to mark buffer device addresses and shader group handles in memory for identification by tools.

 Private GLES extensions
 -----------------------